ScriptsRoblox29/SlapBattlesButBad/README.md

     },

-    KeySystem = false, -- Set this to true to use our key system KeySettings = {
+    KeySystem = true, -- Set this to true to use our key system KeySettings = {
        Title = "Key",
        Subtitle = "Key System",